LeNPaul/Lagrange/_posts/2022-03-27-camera-calibration-1.md

 {: centeralign }

 At last, we can project the distorted rays of light into our image plane.
-Points in image coordinates $$u_{ij}$$ are in units of pixels, with the origin starting in the top-left of the image.
+Points in the image plane have coordinates $$u_{ij}$$ and are in units of pixels, with the origin starting in the top-left of the image.
 The value $$u$$ increases from left-to-right, and $$v$$ increases from top-to-bottom of the image.

 $$